 Instead of asking “How long do spare tires last?,” you might be wondering if you even have a spare tire.

-A 2015 AAA study found that 30 million vehicles sold in the past 10 years did not have spare tires.
+A 2017 study found that AAA had to rescue more than 450,000 members with a flat tire whose cars did not have a spare tire.
 Instead, many of these vehicles were equipped with tire inflator kits, which only work in certain situations, like when a nail punctures a tiny hole in the center tread of a tire.

 If you don’t know what kind of system your car has, check as soon as you can.
 Drivers with tire inflator kits should read the instructions ahead of time.
 You should also know the limitations and its expiration date (often four to eight years).